 Example: What a beautiful sight!

-Universal determiners
+Universal determiner

 They refer to all members of a group or category.
 Example: “All,” “Every,” “Each.”